elfeasto/house-price-models/README.md

-A learning exercise to explore different machine learning models for house prices in King County, Washington.
+A learning exercise to compare different machine regression models using house prices in King County, Washington.

-Models are evaulted by their r sqaured value on the test data set.
+Models are evaluated by their r squared value on the test data set.